On the Equivalence Principle and a Unified Description of Gravitation and Electromagnetism: Hypothetical General Relativity with

 where

-with $T^{\mu\nu}$ being the energy-momentum tensor of a distribution of matter or other forms of energy \footnote{Incidentially, equations (4) and (5) indicate that $m_g/m_i=1$ is imposed in Einstein's GR.}.
-Hence the solutions of eq.(4) would have involved $m_g/m_i$ of the test particle.
-For example, the Schwartzschild exterior solution for a static spherical distribution of mass $M_g$ \cite{schw} would have been \footnote{We use the conventions of Misner, Thorne, and Wheeler \cite{mis} for metrics, curvatures, etc.}
+with $T^{\mu\nu}$ being the energy-momentum tensor of a distribution of matter or other forms of energy \footnote{Incidentially, Eqs. (\ref{eqn:ein}) and (\ref{eqn:tens}) indicate that $m_g/m_i=1$ is imposed in Einstein's GR.}.
+Hence the solutions of Eq.(\ref{eqn:ein}) would have involved $m_g/m_i$ of the test particle.
+For example, the Schwartzschild exterior solution \cite{schw} for a static spherical distribution of mass $M_g$ would have been

-Note, in such a world, that (1) the spacetime curvature caused by the gravitational field of a mass distribution $M_g$ would have been reshaped upon the entrance of a test particle (whose own gravitational field is negligible according to the definition of a test particle) into the field \footnote{This is anticipating that in the absence of a test particle in the field the ratio $m_g/m_i=0/0\rightarrow 1$, which we believe is the correct value because for photons $m_g=m_i=0$, but $m_g/m_i=1$.}, (2) as pointed out above, test particles with different $m_g/m_i$'s would have had different spacetime geometries when they are in the same gravitational field.
+Note, in such a world, that test particles with different $m_g/m_i$'s would have had different spacetime geometries when they are in the same gravitational field.